 A book review allows students to illustrate the author's intentions of writing the piece, as well as create a criticism of the book — as a whole.
 In other words, form an opinion of the author's presented ideas.
-Check out this guide from EssayPro — top essay writing service to learn how to write a book review successfully.
+Check out this guide from EssayPro — custom dissertation writing service to learn how to write a book review successfully.

 What Is a Book Review?

 You may prosper, “what is a book review?”.
 Book reviews are commonly assigned students to allow them to show a clear understanding of the novel.
 And to check if the students have actually read the book.
 The essay format is highly important for your consideration, take a look at the book review format below.